plprobelab/boomo/README.md

 By default `boomo` will

-1. probe the bootstrap peers of the Amino DHT:
+1. Probe the bootstrap peers of the Amino DHT:

     ```text
     /dnsaddr/bootstrap.libp2p.io/p2p/QmNnooDu7bfjPFoTZYxMNLWUQJyrVwtbZg5gBMjTezGAJN